Learning Bipedal Walking On Planned Footsteps For Humanoid Robots: Related Work

 Recent works on the Cassie robot have been presented that show robust RL policies for the real hardware in outdoor environments.
 To achieve a periodic bipedal gait on Cassie, with swing and stance phases for each foot, reward function specification based on a clock signal is used in \cite{siekmann2021sim}.
 In \cite{li2021reinforcement}, a parameterized gait is achieved with the use of reference motions based on Hybrid Zero Dynamics (HZD).

 Traversing stair-like terrain relying solely on proprioceptive measurements has also been demonstrated as a means of effectively overcoming the problem of accurate terrain estimation \cite{siekmann2021blind}.
 Achieving robust blind locomotion means that the robot will recover from missteps if it experiences an unexpected contact with the environment.
-In contrast, our focus in this work is to develop controllers that actively use the provided terrain information, say the height of the upcoming step.
+In contrast, our focus in this work is to develop controllers that actively use the provided terrain data in the form of desired footsteps.

-\textbf{RL for humanoids.} Yang et. al. \cite{yang2020learning} have presented results on the Valkyrie humanoid robot using a realistic robot model for learning walking gaits, albeit with simulation-only results.
+\textbf{RL for humanoids.} Yang et. al. \cite{yang2020learning} have presented results on the Valkyrie humanoid robot using a realistic robot model for learning walking gaits, albeit only within the simulation environment.
 They rely on expert demonstrations and a tracking reward to achieve a seemingly natural bipedal walk.
 It is important to note that deploying RL policies on the physical hardware for a large humanoid robot such as Valkyrie and the HRP-series robots is considerably more problematic than in the case of lighter bipedal robots (say, Cassie).
 Large and heavy humanoid robots have strong and heavy legs (to support a heavy upper-body) and consequently, a high gear-ratio transmission systems with low backdrivability.
-Safety risks are also heightened in the case of a more powerful robot.
+Safety risks are also heightened in the case of a bigger and more powerful robot.

 The method proposed in DeepWalk \cite{rodriguez2021deepwalk} shows a single learned policy for a real humanoid robot that can achieve omnidirectional walking on a flat floor.
-However, it is not clear from the results whether the robot can attain a dynamically stable walk or not.
-The robot platform also appears to have relatively large feet which may help the robot avoid falls even under a fragile RL policy.
+However, it is not clear from whether the robot can attain a dynamically stable walk or not.
+The robot platform also appears to have relatively large feet which may help the robot to avoid falls even under a fragile RL policy.

 Results on the Digit robot shown in \cite{castillo2021robust} demonstrate a hierarchical framework comprising of a high-level RL policy with low-level model-based regulators and balancing controllers.